junayed9-medchem/Soft-Sensor/README.md

 of the total variance.

 #### Hotelling T-squared Statistic
-Measures deviation within the PCA model space — detects shifts in the normal process correlation structure.
+Measures deviation within the PCA model space; detects shifts in the normal process correlation structure.

     T2 = sum( t_a^2 / lambda_a )  for a = 1 to A